 Language is the means by which we communicate.
 Achieving competence in speaking, listening, reading and writing is a vital part of a pupil's education.
 Without effective language teaching, a pupil's capacity to succeed throughout the whole curriculum is limited.

 Pupils are taught how to retrieve information, and analyse and evaluate what they read.
 Intervention strategies are used where pupils may need specific guidance.
 Several novels and non-fiction texts are studied throughout each year.
 Opportunities are provided for high quality discussion to extend the skills of inference and deduction and to consider a writer's choice of language to create effects.
 Emphasis in years 7 and 8 is placed on pupils’ written responses to literature through an essay style, in preparation for GCSE work.
 Year 7 and 8 AQA assessments are carried out each term, which inform pupils of their progress towards their end of year targets.
 Pupils are encouraged to read widely in lessons and at home, as well as during extra-curricular clubs.
 In Years 5,7 and 8 regular visits to the Learning Resource Centre are built in to English lessons to encourage that love of reading.
-Year 6 pupils get opportunities during Form Times to visit the LRC.
+Year 6 pupils receive opportunities during Form Times to visit the LRC.